mokarakaya/machine-learning-and-python-notes/machine-learning/algorithms/002-decision-trees.md

 - For classification, we create residuals for each instance.
 Initially they are set as `mean - yi`.
 Then, we create a tree by using residuals as y.
 Each instance will end up on a leaf, and for each leaf we get the average of the residuals, and update them as follows `mean + learning_rate * leaf_average`

 - A neat explanation is [here](https://www.youtube.com/watch?v=3CC4N4z3GJc)

+# Decision Tree Regression
+- Instead of using impurity measures, we use MSE to find the best split in decision tree regression.
+- At this point, the algorithm has to look for all of the binary splits in order to find the one that minimizes the target function (MSE).
+- The algorithm runs until an MSE threshold or max depth is reached.